Gábor Kuncze: Political career

 Kuncze joined the party in August 1992, two years after the first free and democratic parliamentary elections following the collapse of the Communist system.
 In November 1992 he was elected a member of the National Assembly and in October 1994 a member of the National Executive Committee of the party.
 From April 1997 until June 1998 he was the chairman of the Alliance of Free Democrats.
 He retired from his position following the party's relatively weak results on the 1998 parliamentary elections.
 However, he took over the liberal party again on 1 July 2001 and was reelected as party chairman in 2003 and 2005.
 In 2006 Kuncze announced not to run for the chair in the following year or any executive positions in the future.

 Kuncze was a member of parliament since 1990.
 He was the leader of the Parliament group of the party from 1993 to 1994, and from 1994 until 1998 Minister of Interior and Deputy Prime Minister.
 After 1998 - as one of the leading opposition politicians in the parliament - he heavily criticised the work of Orbán's government.
 He initiated the introduction of a two-level minimum salary system, but his proposal was not negotiated by the National Assembly - that time with a right-wing majority.
 He also heavily criticised the governing Fidesz for their decision to hold plenary sessions of the unicameral National Assembly only every third week.

-In 2006 he called Fidesz parliamentarian Máriusz Révész, who was attacked and injured by police during the 2006 protests in Hungary "Marytirius".
+In 2006 he called Fidesz parliamentarian Máriusz Révész, who was attacked and injured by police during the 2006 protests in Hungary "Martyrius".
 Révész had parliamentary immunity at the time and as such police had no right to use force against him.

 In February 2009, Kuncze again made a controversial statement.
 In Klubrádió he was speaking with Tibor Dessewffy, an advisor to prime minister Ferenc Gyurcsány.
 In the program, while talking about the very low level of public mood (according to Kuncze, completely unjustified), recommended handing out cyanide tablets to the people who were feeling miserable.

 Gábor Kuncze: (...)
 I know a great number of people who are living much much better than say ten, fifteen years ago, and they are in such a lethargy from this horrible country and this horrible situation that one would very much like to give cyanide tablets to them so they could get over their problems already.
 Of course this would not be a solution.